Want to know how to recover from a really (really) bad break up and find happy love? Read on…

 It’s meant to teach you: “Now I better know what makes for healthful, happy love — and thanks to this breakup I’m now better able to recognize it and snag it!”

 William James, the philosopher, wrote about how he viewed the world as having two kinds of people: once-born and twice-born.
 James described once-born people as never wandering too far from the safety of who they thought they were.
 When a crisis arrived, pushing them to enter into dark places where they might find hidden parts of themselves, they never bothered to flip those self-illumination switches.

 In contrast, twice-born people use a shakeup in their outer world as an opportunity to wake up their inner world — seeking a more profound view on life and their purpose and potential in it.
 Twice-born people view crisis as an initiation by fire into a more conscious, more fulfilling way of living.
 Twice-born people view themselves as phoenixes rising from the ashes to soar to far greater heights!

 Want to find and keep happy love?
-Say NEVER AGAIN to toxic relationships by learning the tools in my NEVER AGAIN PROGRAM!
+Say NEVER AGAIN to toxic relationships by learning the tools in my Broken Heart Recovery Program!
 Heal your wounds from the past – plus – gain clarity in recognizing your limiting beliefs which create limitations in love.

 Hi I’m Karen Salmansohn, founder of NotSalmon.
 My mission is to offer you easy-to-understand insights and tools to empower you to bloom into your happiest, highest potential self.
 I use playful analogies, feisty humor, and stylish graphics to distill big ideas – going as far back as ancient wisdom from Aristotle, Buddhism and Darwin to the latest research studies from Cognitive Therapy, Neuro Linquistic Programming, Neuroscience, Positive Psychology, Quantum Physics, Nutritional Studies – and then some.